unavi-xyz/unavi/apps/examples/README.md

 # @wired-xr/examples

-Examples for @wired-xr/engine.
+Examples for the engine.

 Note: When run in development mode, memory usage will be increased significantly.
-If you are looking for accurate stats, run the example in production mode (`yarn build && yarn start` as opposed to `yarn dev`).
+If you are looking for accurate stats, run the examples in production mode (`yarn build && yarn start` as opposed to `yarn dev`).

 Models taken from [glTF-Sample-Models](https://github.com/KhronosGroup/glTF-Sample-Models).